slemire/slemire.github.io/_posts/2019-08-31-htb-writeup-onetwoseven.md

 lrwxrwxrwx    1 1001     1001            1 Apr 22 01:07 root
 ```

-If I go in the `root` directory symlink I created, it returns me to the root of the SFTP however.
+If I go in the `root` directory symlink I created, it returns me to the root of the SFTP.

 ```
 sftp> cd root